Monoline – One Line

 Step 3: Begin Drawing Without Lifting

-Let your line flow.
-Loop, curve, zigzag, or spiral—but never lift your pen.
+Let your pen or stylus flow across the surface.
+Loop, curve, zigzag, spiral—whatever feels natural.
+The key is to never lift your tool.
 If you need to cross over or double back, do so with intention.
+This constraint builds rhythm and unity.

 Step 4: Embrace Imperfection